Teachers report June 17. Students report June 18.

 Aligning with the district’s strategic plan, the 2013 Detroit Public Schools Summer School Academy will be held June 17-July 26 with programs targeted to attract students from outside of the district in need of Credit Recovery courses and a Pre-Kindergarten Transitions Program to provide enrichment activities to students prior to entering kindergarten.

-A K-8 program will be offered with a focus on social studies and science—areas where students received low-ranking MEAP scores—integrated with language arts and mathematics.
-This program will be mandatory for under-performing students in grades 4-8 at 37 schools.
+A K-8 program will be offered to DPS students only with a focus on social studies and science—areas where students received low-ranking MEAP scores—integrated with language arts and mathematics.
+This program is strongly recommended for under-performing students in grades 4-8.
+The K-8 program is not open to students outside of the district.

 Summer Camp Fun